RADAR-base/RADAR-K8s-Infrastructure/azure/README.md

 - This project only manages Azure resources and does not involve local Kubernetes operations.
 - If you need to manage Kubernetes resources, generate a kubeconfig via CI/CD or remotely and pass it to the provider.
-- All sensitive information (such as ACR passwords and kube_config) is marked as sensitive and will not be displayed in plain text in the output.
+- All sensitive information (such as ACR passwords, kube_config, and PostgreSQL credentials) is marked as sensitive and will not be displayed in plain text in the output.
+- The PostgreSQL server is configured with private networking, so access is only available from within the VNet or through a VPN/Private Link.

 ## Outputs